Introduction

 - If one party appeals, the other will be notified and will be provided the opportunity to respond within three (3) business days.

-- The record of appeal will consist of and be limited to the written appeal, written decision of the student conduct board, and any documentation relevant to the grounds for appeal.
+- The record of appeal will consist of and be limited to the written appeal, written decision of the Professionalism and Ethics Review Board, and any documentation relevant to the grounds for appeal.

-- The appellate body may affirm, modify, or reverse the decision and/or sanctions previously rendered by the student conduct board.
-The appellate body may also return the case to the student conduct board for further review and adjudication.
+- The appellate body may affirm, modify, or reverse the decision and/or sanctions previously rendered by the Professionalism and Ethics Review Board.
+The appellate body may also return the case to the Board for further review and adjudication.

 - The written appellate decision and rationale will be sent to the person filing the complaint and the person being charged with the violation within ten (10) business days of the receipt of the appeal (or response by the other party, where applicable), unless notification is given that additional time is necessary for consideration of the appeal.